codete/HealthCheck/README.md

 you can tag service with `hc.health_check` tag if you're using Symfony or add it to `\Codete\HealthCheck\HealthCheckRegistry` manually.

-To fulfill the `HealthCheck` contract your implementation must provide 3 methods:
+To fulfill the `HealthCheck` contract your implementation must provide 2 methods:

 * `getName` - human readable name of the check
 * `check` - actual logic of your check

-* `validUntil` - optional date to indicate until when the check is considered safe.
-Useful for 3rd party API health checks when you know when used version will no longer be supported.
+Additionally the library provides `\Codete\HealthCheck\ExpiringHealthCheck` which allows you to set an expiry date for the check.
+This can prove especially useful for 3rd party API health checks when you know when used version will no longer be supported.
 In practice checks that are OK but valid date is due will turn to warnings.

 The `check` method must return `\Codete\HealthCheck\HealthStatus` object which encapsulates check result (OK, WARNING or ERROR) and an optional message.
 Basing on status result Result Handlers can act accordingly.